Skip to content

 Hamas leaders meeting discussing Iran's attacks on Gulf states and regional tensions

-Hamas called on Iran to stop striking Gulf states on March 14, the clearest public fracture yet within the axis of resistanceIran's regional alliance network of military and political groups, including Hamas, Hezbollah, and Houthi forces, united by opposition to U.S. and Israeli influence in the Middle East. since the war began two weeks ago.
+Hamas called on Iran to stop striking Gulf states on March 14, the clearest public fracture yet within the axis of resistance since the war began two weeks ago.
 The statement, issued while Iranian missiles continued hitting targets across six Gulf Cooperation Council nations, exposed a fundamental tension: the group that Iran armed and funded for decades now depends more on the countries Iran is bombing than on Iran itself.

 What Hamas Said

-Hamas simultaneously condemned what it called “American-Zionist aggression” against Iran, a framing consistent with its long-standing alignmentIn AI safety, the process of ensuring an AI system's goals and behaviors match human values and intentions.
-Poor alignment can cause AI systems to optimize for measurable metrics in ways that contradict human interests. with Tehran.
+Hamas simultaneously condemned what it called “American-Zionist aggression” against Iran, a framing consistent with its long-standing alignment with Tehran.
 The group was trying to hold two positions at once: solidarity with Iran’s right to self-defense, opposition to how that self-defense was being exercised.

 Why Qatar Forced the Issue

 The statement did not emerge from Hamas’s own strategic calculus.
-According to Israeli officials cited by Ynet News, Qatar delivered an explicit warning: publicly condemn Iran’s strikes on Gulf states, or face the cutoff of financial assistance and the expulsion of senior Hamas leaders from Doha.
+According to Israeli officials cited by Ynet News[s], Qatar delivered an explicit warning: publicly condemn Iran’s strikes on Gulf states, or face the cutoff of financial assistance and the expulsion of senior Hamas leaders from Doha.

 Qatar’s leverage is substantial.
-The emirate has transferred more than $1.8 billion to Hamas over the years, according to multiple reports, including a monthly transfer of roughly $30 million arranged in consultation with the United States and Israel, as CNN reported in December 2023 based on a Der Spiegel interview with a Qatari official.
+The emirate has transferred more than $1.8 billion to Hamas over the years, according to multiple reports, including a monthly transfer of roughly $30 million arranged in consultation with the United States and Israel, as CNN reported[s] in December 2023 based on a Der Spiegel interview with a Qatari official.
 Qatar also hosts Hamas’s political bureau and has served as the primary mediator in ceasefire negotiations throughout the Gaza conflict.

 Iran, by contrast, provides military support, training, and ideological alignment.
 But with Hamas’s military wing severely degraded after two years of war in Gaza, the group’s immediate survival depends less on weapons and more on money, diplomatic cover, and a physical home for its leadership.
 All three come from Qatar and the Gulf, not from Tehran.